dacabdi/quiznet-v2/README.md

 body\n
 ```

-The content fo the body of the response will depend on the particular request that caused the response.
+The content for the body of the response will depend on the particular request that caused the response.

 ##### ERROR #####